theonion/videojs-endcard/README.md

 ## Options

-* `getRelatedContent` : Required for display of related content.
-It must invoke the callback function, the first argument, in order to work.
+* `getRelatedContent` : **Required** for display of related content.
+It must invoke the callback function, which takes an **array of DOM Elements** and appends them to the "related-content" container.
-* `getNextVid` : Required for autoplaying video.
-It must invoke the callback function, the first argument, in order to work.
+* `getNextVid` : **Required** for autoplaying video.
+It must invoke the callback function, which takes a **single DOM Element** and appends it to the "next-video" container.
+When the countdown ends, the user is taken to the **first** anchor href that is found in the DOM Element passed to the callback function.
-* `related` : id for the end card.
+* `endcard` : id for the end card.
 Default = "player-endcard"
 * `related` : id for div containing related content thumbnails.
 Default = "related-content"
 * `next` : id for div containing the thumbnail for the upcoming video.
 Default = "next-video"
 * `count` : number of seconds until the next video.
 Default = 10